Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of Battery Hill had a median taxpayer income of $47,184 and an average income of $60,241 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is below the national average, with Rest of Qld's median income being $53,146 and average income $66,593.
-By September 2025, estimates based on Wage Price Index growth of 9.91% would be approximately $51,860 (median) and $66,211 (average).
-Census data shows household, family, and personal incomes in Battery Hill rank modestly, between the 27th and 31st percentiles.
-Income analysis reveals that 30.8% of the population, which is 798 individuals, fall within the $1,500 - 2,999 income range, similar to the metropolitan region where 31.7% occupy this range.
-Housing affordability pressures are severe in Battery Hill, with only 80.5% of income remaining, ranking at the 22nd percentile.
+The suburb of Battery Hill has a median taxpayer income of $47,184 and an average income of $60,241 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is below the national average, with Rest of Qld having a median income of $53,146 and an average income of $66,593.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes as of September 2025 would be approximately $51,860 (median) and $66,211 (average).
+Census data shows household, family and personal incomes in Battery Hill rank modestly, between the 27th and 31st percentiles.
+Income analysis reveals that 30.8% of the population (798 individuals) fall within the $1,500 - 2,999 income range, similar to the metropolitan region where 31.7% occupy this range.
+Housing affordability pressures are severe in Battery Hill, with only 80.5% of income remaining after housing costs, ranking at the 22nd percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income